IHS Markit Ltd. (INFO) and the Battle of Fundamentals vs. Technicals

-IHS Markit Ltd. (NYSE:INFO) went up by 0.10% from its latest closing price compared to the recent 1-year high of $101.45.
-The company’s stock price has collected 1.67% of gains in the last five trading sessions.
-Press Release reported 17 hours ago that IHS Markit to Launch Global Carbon Credit Meta-Registry
+IHS Markit Ltd. (NYSE:INFO) went up by 1.91% from its latest closing price compared to the recent 1-year high of $101.45.
+The company’s stock price has collected 3.40% of gains in the last five trading sessions.
+Press Release reported 10 hours ago that CARFAX Recognizes Nation’s Top-Rated Used-Car Dealers

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.